 With the avalanche debt strategy, you pay the minimum due on all your bills, and pay as much as you can on the balance with the highest interest rate.
 Once the balance with the highest interest rate is paid off, start paying more on the next highest interest rate debt.

-With payments coming back and inflation at record highs, many people are feeling the pinch on their paychecks.
-Getting creative when you go to the grocery store can help you save a few dollars and signing up for gas station loyalty programs, if they exist in your area, is also a small step you can take to try and stretch your paycheck.
+With payments coming back and inflation impacts, many people are feeling the pinch on their paychecks.
+Getting creative when you go to the grocery store can help you save a few dollars, as can signing up for gas station loyalty programs.
+Meal planning with cheaper foundational foods like beans and rice can also be a small step to try and stretch your paycheck.

-Many people enjoyed the chance to save a little extra money the last two years, but with repayments restarting and social calendars filling back up, how much you are able to save might have changed.
+With student loan repayments restarting and social calendars filling back up, how much you are able to save each month has likely changed.
 Even if the amount you can set aside has decreased, don’t stop saving.
-Every little bit helps and will add up over time.
+Every little bit helps and will add up over time, even if you can only stash away a few dollars a week

-It is also important to continue building your emergency fund in case a worst-case scenario happens.
+It is important to continue building your emergency fund in case a worst-case scenario happens.

-Establishing a new budget and payment plan takes a little bit of time, but it is an important step for your financial wellness.
+Establishing a new budget and payment plan for your student loans takes time, but it is an important step for your financial wellness.
 A banker can also walk you through your specific situation and help you determine the next best steps for your goals.

 UMB personal banking solutions offer convenience and simplicity to meet all of your past, present and future financial needs.
 From home loans to auto financing and everything in between, see how UMB personal banking can work with you to find the right products for your life and lifestyle.